Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/getting-started/xm-cloud/tutorials/create-a-component.md

    <Alert status="info">
       <AlertIcon />
       This validates that the component is available to authors.
-If it does not display in this list, then the component may note have been Staged or Published yet.
+If it does not display in this list, then the component may not have been Staged or Published yet.
    </Alert>

    <Image title="Pages - Choose the Components to add to the page" src="https://sitecorecontenthub.stylelabs.cloud/api/public/content/ae796b8cca15429aaee9275ef31b047c?v=29e6d8c4" maxW="xl" />